Frequently Asked Questions about the Duke Diet & Fitness Center

 How far in advance do I need to make reservations?
 What do you require at the time of reservation?

 To secure your preferred reservation date, we recommend that you book your stay three to four weeks prior to arrival.
-To reserve your space, you will need to submit a completed application and provide a $500 deposit.
+To reserve your space, you will need to submit a completed application.

 Do you offer tours of the facility?

 If you will be in Durham, we would be happy to show you around the facility.
 Please contact our Admissions Office in advance to arrange a tour.

 Yes.
 The Diet & Fitness Center is a program of the Duke University Health System.

 Can I enroll a friend or family member without their permission, or do they have to complete the application?

 Because the Diet & Fitness Center is an intensive treatment program that requires a personal commitment to lifestyle change, each client must enroll in the program of his or her own volition.
 Our application process also requires detailed personal and medical information that can only be completed by the person enrolling in the program.
 Friends and family members can offer valuable support; however, lifestyle change is a very personal process that requires an individual’s consent and buy-in.

 Do you offer spa-type services, such as massage therapy, saunas, facials, etc.?
 Are there alternative medicine programs that I can attend while at the Diet & Fitness Center?